nik113822/project-TL/README.md

 1. **JDK 8** or newer
 2. **MySQL** or **MariaDB**
 3. **MySQL Connector/J**
-4. An IDE such as IntelliJ IDEA, Eclipse or NetBeans, optional

 ### Database setup
 1. Start the MySQL or MariaDB server.